changb1/ml_lab4_2/README.md

 https://www.nhs.uk/conditions/diabetic-retinopathy/#:~:text=Diabetic%20retinopathy%20is%20a%20complication,it%20could%20threaten%20your%20sight.

- large set of high-resolution retina images taken under a variety of imaging conditions.
+ large set of high-resolution retina images (jpeg) taken under a variety of imaging conditions.
 A left and right field is provided for every subject.
 Images are labeled with a subject id as well as either left or right (e.g. 1_left.jpeg is the left eye of patient id 1).

 A clinician has rated the presence of diabetic retinopathy in each image on a scale of 0 to 4, according to the following scale: